linotsuki/bisu/README.md

 Python:
 ['101020300', (learning, work, play, yes/no, short diary string), (day 2), (day 3) ...]

-Next step, a GUI with tabs for the different modes.
+Next step, a GUI with tabs for the different modes :D